processone/ejabberd/.github/ISSUE_TEMPLATE/bug_report.md

 ## Bug description

-Please, make us e a precise description (what does not work, what is expected, etc.
+Please, give us a precise description (what does not work, what is expected, etc.)